linediconsine/TangoFlux/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1j__4fl_BlaVS_225M34d-EKxsVDJPRiR?usp=sharing)

 ## Overall Pipeline
-TangoFlux consists of FluxTransformer blocks, which are Diffusion Transformers (DiT) and Multimodal Diffusion Transformers (MMDiT) conditioned on textual prompt and duration embedding to generate 44.1kHz audio up to 30 seconds long.
+TangoFlux consists of FluxTransformer blocks, which are Diffusion Transformers (DiT) and Multimodal Diffusion Transformers (MMDiT) conditioned on a textual prompt and a duration embedding to generate a 44.1kHz audio up to 30 seconds long.
 TangoFlux learns a rectified flow trajectory to an audio latent representation encoded by a variational autoencoder (VAE).
 TangoFlux training pipeline consists of three stages: pre-training, fine-tuning, and preference optimization with CRPO.
 CRPO, particularly, iteratively generates new synthetic data and constructs preference pairs for preference optimization using DPO loss for flow matching.

 ![cover-photo](assets/tangoflux.png)